In California, there is no specific statute that prohibits breaking and entering. However, a person who breaks and enters will likely face charges for

 They can file a civil suit to recover any damages suffered because of the crime.

-These suits can even be filed if the perpetrator was found not guilty of an offense.
+These suits can even be filed if you were found not guilty of an offense.

 Most damages in these cases are related to property damage.